allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

   task.upload_artifact(name='folder', artifact_object='/path/to/folder')
   ```

-* Add file/folder links.
-If the provided artifact object is a URL to an
-  already uploaded artifact (i.e. a URL where the scheme is supported by ClearML such as `http://`, `https://`,
+* Register links to network-stored object (i.e. a URL where the scheme is supported by ClearML such as `http://`, `https://`,
-  `s3://`, `gs://`, or `azure://`), the artifact will only be added as a URL and will not be uploaded.
+  `s3://`, `gs://`, or `azure://`).
+The artifact will only be added as a URL and will not be uploaded.

   ```python
   task.upload_artifact(name='link', artifact_object='azure://bucket/folder')